 Sometimes I think my email inbox will overflow with all of the travel newsletters I am signed up for.
 But I’ve gotten some great deals on flights, and the specialized information they research can definitely help you save money on holiday travel.

-Here are a few of my favorite email newsletters:
+Here are a few of my favorite email newsletters and websites:

 -sign up for emails from airlines directly.
 Southwest, Spirit, JetBlue, Amtrak, and others frequently send out discounts and deals with regularity